QPL2025/qpl-jekyll/index.md

 An archive of all previous QPL editions is [available](https://www.mathstat.dal.ca/~selinger/qpl/).

+### Code of Conduct

+Please make this conference a welcoming space for everyone.
+We ask you to use your real name when logging into any of our systems.
+Our conference is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), or scientific opinion.
+We do not tolerate harassment of community members in any form.

+All communication should be appropriate for a professional audience including people of many different backgrounds.
+Sexual language and imagery is not appropriate for any venue this conference will be held in, whether physical or virtual.
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of conference staff immediately.
+If a participant engages in harassing behaviour, the conference organisers may take any action they deem appropriate, including warning the offender or expulsion from the conference.

+The dedicated safety and inclusion team will oversee reports of Code of Conduct violation.
+The team can be contacted at qpl.safety.inclusion@gmail.com , and its members are:

+* Shane Mansfield (Quandela)
+* Ana Belén Sainz (ICTQT, University of Gdańsk)

+Harassment may include but is not limited to:

+* Offensive comments related to gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion, or technology choices;
+* Sexual language and images in any workshop platform;
+* Deliberate intimidation, stalking, or following;
+* Harassing photography or recording;
+* Sustained disruption of talks or other events;
+* Inappropriate sexual attention;
+* Advocating for, or encouraging, any of the above behaviour.

 ###### Copyright

 The original image of the Louvre Museum ("La cour Napoléon du Musée du Louvre,